Further studies on square-root boundaries for Bessel processes: Characterization of the distribution of reviewed

 We get (\ref{Identity-sigma-plus}) by the injectivity of Mellin transform.
 Equations \eqref{random-affine-sigma-plus-minus} and \eqref{Identity-sigma-plus} imply \eqref{1e:by-yor-minus} and hence characterize the distribution of $\sigma_+$. \end{proof}

-{\bf Acknowledgement.}\ Part of this work has been done during the second author's visit to Mathematics Institute, Univerity of Warwick, in 2017.
+{\bf Acknowledgement.}\ We are grateful to the anonymous referees whose suggestions helped improving this paper.
+A part of this work has been done during the second author's visit to Mathematics Institute, University of Warwick, in 2017.
 He thanks Professor David Elworthy for everything on his stay.